joshstevens19/open-source-package-ideas/README.md

 Please note this is not a place to post code fixes it is not a stack overflow this is a place to discuss and create new amazing open source packages.

 ## Taking part in the new package ideas
 If you see something you like in the issue threads, then please comment and let people know you want to start working on this package.
-If there are a few of you interested, you can use this thread to sync a share a public package which you can split the work between you.
+If there are a few of you interested, you can use this thread to sync and share a public repo which you can all work on.
 Once the package is finished and published please link the new package in the thread and we will close it.

 ## Commenting on package ideas